 In November 2021, AGF announced it had reached a definitive agreement with its longstanding partner, PFSL Investments Canada Ltd. ("PFSL"), establishing a new multi-year product and services distribution agreement.
-AGF has been named as one of only two asset management firms set to initially launch on PFSL's evolving distribution platform.
-Under the new distribution arrangement, AGF intends to launch a new line-up of mutual funds that will be offered exclusively to PFSL clients in 2022.
-The new funds are subject to regulatory approval.
+AGF was named as one of only two asset management firms set to initially launch on PFSL's evolving distribution platform.

+Under the new distribution arrangement, AGF indicated its intention to launch a new line-up of mutual funds to be offered exclusively to PFSL clients in 2022, subject to regulatory approval.

 AGF announced an evolution of its strategic partnership with the SAF Group (SAF).
 The partnership is focused on providing investors access to unique private alternative opportunities leveraging AGF's operations and distribution reach coupled with SAF's private credit investment management expertise.
-AGF and SAF have agreed to a definitive agreement along with a distribution arrangement as an alternative to AGF exercising its option to acquire management contracts of select SAF funds.
+AGF and SAF agreed to a definitive agreement along with a distribution arrangement as an alternative to AGF exercising its option to acquire management contracts of select SAF funds.